 Falling or being involved in a sudden impact on a boat can mean serious back and neck injuries.
 Neck injuries often include whiplash injuries from your head suddenly snapping back and forth in an accident.
 Back injuries can include slipped or herniated discs, which affect the tissue between the bones of your spine.
 They can also include misalignment in the bones of your spine, which can put undue pressure on your spinal cord.
 Your vertebra can also be fractured, risking severe injury to the spinal cord.
 Anything below the point of injury could lose motor function, sensation, and experience serious pain or paralysis after a spinal cord injury.

 Suing for Boat Accident Injuries in Texas

 Texas boat accident laws allow you to sue for injuries.
 Some injuries may be covered by insurance, similar to the insurance available in car accidents.
 However, TX law always allows you the opportunity to take your case to court instead of relying on insurance.
 This could entitle you to additional damages for pain and suffering that you might not receive through insurance.
 These damages have no caps under Texas law, meaning they could be the highest part of your injury case.
 In addition, you could be entitled to damages that can cover your medical expenses and any wages you lost because of your injury.

 Texas Boat Injury Lawyers Offering Free Consultations

 If you or a member of your family was injured in a boat crash in Texas, talk to our attorneys today.
-The Dallas personal injury lawyers at The Queenan Law Firm handle personal injury cases on behalf of injury victims and their families.
+An Arlington TX personal injury lawyer at The Queenan Law Firm handle personal injury cases on behalf of injury victims and their families.
 For a free consultation on your case and for help understanding what your case might be worth, call our law offices today at (817) 476-1797.